-An important difference between the PSIP model and the default non-directive approach mentioned at the beginning of this paper is when and how processing takes place in each model.
-In the non-directive, non-interactional approach, the processing and therapeutic benefits are derived primarily during the integration session following the psychedelic session.
-The nature of the benefit is insight, long held belief systems are challenged (cognitive restructuring) and new meaning is constructed here.
-These are all very useful in terms of mental health and they are secondary consciousness processes.
-Hence, the integration phase is key in this model to yield benefit.
+An essential difference between the PSIP model and the default non-directive approach mentioned at the beginning of this paper is when and how processing occurs in each model.
+In the non-directive, non-interactional system, the processing and therapeutic benefits are derived primarily during the integration session following the psychedelic session.
+The nature of the benefit is insight; long-held belief systems are challenged (cognitive restructuring), and new meaning is constructed here.
+These are all very useful in terms of mental health, and they are secondary consciousness processes.
+Hence, the integration phase is critical in this model to yield benefits.

 In contrast, the majority of processing in the PSIP model happens during the psychedelic session through a biological process.
-The autonomic nervous system's processing of memory and the progression through the defense cascade to neutrality is not a function of insight that happens in integration, rather it is a biological function that should happen during psychedelic use.
+The autonomic nervous system's processing of memory and the progression through the defense cascade to neutrality is not a function of insight that happens in integration.
+Rather it is a biological function that should occur during psychedelic use.
 If this is handled well, integration is something that unfolds easily and naturally.
 The client is left with a much less reactive, much less symptomatic nervous system that requires much less management by secondary consciousness.
 We find that thoughts are much more easily shifted when the biological underpinning is neutral and fluid.
-The assumption here is that biology is foundational and thus primary to the functioning of our psyche, while thoughts, belief systems, and meaning are secondary.
+The assumption here is that biology is foundational and thus primary to our systems, and meaning are secondary.

-In our clinical experience, the caveat to what we've described is that ANS resolution does not typically just restart by itself during a psychedelic state.
+In our clinical experience, the caveat to what we have described is that ANS resolution does not typically restart itself during a psychedelic state.
 There still needs to be a therapeutic interaction that activates this function.
 Consider that this feature has been suppressed (voluntarily and involuntarily) and unknown for years if not an entire lifetime for many people.
 It's akin to a muscle that has atrophied from lack of use.
 However, it is readily available to most people once they uncover it, not cognitively but through experience and their felt sense of their own body.
 PSIP uses a process called selective inhibition (SI) to get the ANS resolution process restarted during a psychedelic therapy session (as well as during preparation sessions).